wso2/docs-is/en/identity-server/next/docs/deploy/security/configure-post-quantum-scure-tls.md

 # Configure Post-Quantum TLS

 To overcome the quantum threat on traditional cryptographic techniques, WSO2 Identity Server integrates post-quantum cryptography with the current traditional methods.
 Specifically, it adopts the [X25519+Kyber](https://datatracker.ietf.org/doc/draft-tls-westerbaan-xyber768d00/) key agreement algorithm for inbound TLS communications, ensuring robust protection against quantum threats.
-To configure TLS with post-quantum security, Identity Server has to default to OpenSSL 3.x as the JSSE provider, alongside the [liboqs](https://openquantumsafe.org/liboqs/) library to support post-quantum algorithms.
+To configure TLS with post-quantum security, WSO2 Identity Server should be configured to utilize OpenSSL 3.x as the JSSE provider, along with [liboqs](https://openquantumsafe.org/liboqs/) library to support post-quantum algorithms.

-Post-quantum TLS is **disabled** by default on Identity Server.
+Post-quantum TLS is **disabled** by default on WSO2 Identity Server.

 !!! note
+    Characteristics of post-quantum TLS  in WSO2 Identity server are as follows:

-    - Post-quantum TLS only works with TLS 1.3
+    - Post-quantum TLS only works with TLS 1.3.
-    - Post-quantum secure TLS in Identity Server is currently only supported on Linux and MacOS operating systems.
+    - Currently, post-quantum secure TLS in WSO2 Identity Server is only supported on Linux and MacOS operating systems.

 ## Build native libraries

-For post quantum TLS to work, a few native libraries are required.
+For post-quantum TLS to work, a few native libraries are required.
 These libraries are not packed with the Identity Server distribution by default as native libraries are system architecture-dependent.
 Hence, these libraries must be built and installed into your Identity Server distribution.

 The native libraries can be built using one of two methods given below.